purescript-freedom/purescript-freedom/docs/03-Architecture.md

 `purescript-freedom` indentify `VNode` by keys, lifecycle mechanism is supported by it.

-If Lifecycle is not triggered, you should consider using keys.
+If Lifecycle is not triggered correctly, you should consider using keys.

 ### Where is a markup helper I want ?